-Recent Hofstra graduates hold or have held Clerkships in the following courts: United States Court of Appeals for the Second Circuit; United States Court of Appeals for the Fourth Circuit; United States District Court for the Eastern District of New York: United States District Court for the Southern District of New York: United States District Court for the Middle District of Pennsylvania; United States District Court for the Eastern District of Texas; United States District Court for the Eastern District of Virginia; United States Bankruptcy Court; United States Tax Court; and Connecticut, Delaware, New Jersey and New York State Court Clerkships.
+Recent Hofstra graduates hold or have held Clerkships in the following courts: United States Court of Appeals for the Second Circuit; United States Court of Appeals for the Fourth Circuit; United States Court of Appeals for the Tenth Circuit; United States District Court for the Central District of California; United States District Court for the Eastern District of New York: United States District Court for the Southern District of New York; United States District Court for the Middle District of Pennsylvania: United States District Court for the Eastern District of Texas; United States District Court for the Eastern District of Virginia; United States Bankruptcy Court: United States Tax Court; and Connecticut, Delaware, New Jersey and New York State Court Clerkships.

 Hofstra graduates hold a variety of positions with leading private law firms, corporations, federal, state and local government agencies (including prosecutors' and defenders' offices and judicial clerkships), academic institutions, and public interest organizations.
-With eighty-eight percent (88%) of the Class of 1985 reporting, approximately ninety-five percent (95%) accepted employment in legal or law-related positions.
+With ninety percent (90%) of the Class of 1987 reporting, approximately ninety-six percent (96%) accepted employment in legal or law-related positions.